The Correct Interpretation of the Seven Messages from the Book of Revelation!

 2 Corinthians 1:8-9 For we would not, brethren, have you ignorant of our trouble which came to us in Asia, that we were pressed out of measure, above strength, insomuch that we despaired even of life.
 But we had the sentence of death in ourselves, that we should not trust in ourselves, but in God which raiseth the dead:

 Revelation 1:9-10 I John, who also am your brother, and companion in tribulation, and in the kingdom and patience of Jesus Christ, was in the isle that is called Patmos, for the word of God, and for the testimony of Jesus Christ.
 I was in the Spirit on the Lord's day, and heard behind me a great voice, as of a trumpet,

-When John the Baptist said that he was in the spirit he was already decapitaded and he has been buried and is dwelling in earth in that spiritual isle where his body is turning to dust after his killing by Herod the King, because that is what Patmos in Greek means "of my killing" which means that John the Baptist is in that place among the dead where he was killed.
+When John the Baptist said that he was in the spirit he foresaw in that vision that he was already decapitated and he has been buried and is dwelling in earth in that spiritual isle where his body is turning to dust after his killing by Herod the King, because that is what Patmos in Greek means "of my killing" which means that John the Baptist is in that place among the dead where he was killed.
 This is describing a spiritual visionary experience that took him to the place of his killing "Patmos" but not to that literal Island so far away where he never went in flesh.
 Indeed, the whole Book of Revelation is made up of symbolic and allegorical teachings which must be carefully interpreted spiritually in order to understand it.

 In Isaiah 40 God tells us about John the Baptist and his mission in the afterlife,